gordonguthrie/frankensteinbill/README.md

-# frankensteinact
+# Frankenstein Bill

-A dummy act of parliament outlining speedbumps for government software development
+A dummy parliamentary bill collecting and explaining potential speedbumps for government software development and digitally-enabled service design.